Danone, Kellogg among 75 companies France has asked for price cuts - document

 Finance Minister Bruno Le Maire said on June 9 he had secured a pledge from some companies to cut prices on hundreds of products, under threat of financial sanctions if they fail to follow through.

-The French government is using the list, produced by a research group, as a reference for the project, according to three sources with knowledge of the matter.
+The French government is using the list seen by Reuters, produced by a research group, as a reference for the project, according to three sources with knowledge of the matter.
 France's economy ministry said it was unable to confirm or deny the list.

 Unilever, the maker of Hellmann's mayonnaise and Knorr soup, told Reuters on June 9 it was one of the companies included in the government's plan.
 French media recently identified others, including Coca-Cola KO.N, Mondelez MDLZ.O, and Nestle NESN.S.

-But the list seen by Reuters includes a broad array of food makers such as French agricultural group Avril, as well as some of the world's biggest drink makers including Pernod Ricard PERP.PA.
+But the list includes a broad array of food makers such as French agricultural group Avril, as well as some of the world's biggest drinks makers including Pernod Ricard PERP.PA.

-Danone and Nestle declined to comment, while Kellogg K.N, Coca-Cola, Mondelez and brewer ABI ABI.BR did not respond to a request for comment.
+Danone and Nestle declined to comment, while Coca-Cola, Mondelez and brewer ABI ABI.BR did not respond to a request for comment.
 Pernod Ricard referred Reuters to its trade body.

+Kellogg K.N said in a statement it could not comment on discussions between the government, trade associations and retailers, but that its annual round of negotiations had been completed.
+It said retail prices for its products were set solely by the retailer.

 The move by the French government, if successful, could strong-arm some of the companies that have had price increases of 10% or more in recent months to reopen negotiations on prices with major retailers, and pressure their profit margins.